mozilla/django-browserid/docs/details/settings.rst

     If set to a string, it is treated as an import path pointing to a custom user creation function.
 See :ref:`auto-user` for more information.

+.. data:: BROWSERID_ENABLE_SANITY_CHECKS

+    **Default:** True

+    Controls whether the ``Verify`` view performs some helpful checks for common mistakes.
+Useful if you're getting warnings for things you know aren't errors.

 .. data:: BROWSERID_VERIFICATION_URL